dayton-outar/shillings/docs/README.md

 3. Basic company profile was not offered by the Jamaica Stock Exchange.
 Value investors need to know the story of each company.
 There's more to a Stock Exchange than the stock prices.
 The company's listed are usually the main contributors to an economy and offer goods and services within the local and global marketplace.

+### The Mission

 Shillings seeks to deliver structured information by making use of visualization tools.
 Information will be provided in a visually appealing way that engages novice investors to learn as they invest.

-Consumers are not satisfied with the manner in which information is presented by the Jamaica Stock Exchange and they want the most up-to-date information presented in a manner that makes it easier for their decision making (without having to do too much to organize the information).
+Consumers are not satisfied with the manner in which information is presented by the Jamaica Stock Exchange.
+They want the most up-to-date information presented in a manner that makes it easier for them to make investment decisions.

-Differentiation: How will it solve that problem or pain point better than the current solutions?

-Value: How will it make our business and users' lives better?
+### Brokerage Opportunity

 Another important business idea for consideration is to start a brokerage firm, where this product will be used to access the services of the broker.
 According to Jamaican laws (the Securities Act[^2]),